 Choosing a medical detox approach also positions patients in the best possible scenario to continue treatment.
 Most detox facilities offer inpatient rehab programs to continue addiction treatment under clinical supervision.
 For those with co-occurring mental health conditions, an inpatient rehab program also provides them with the mental health assistance they need to prevent another depressive episode and continue treatment.

 Getting Help for Ativan Addiction

 As of 2011, Ativan was the fifth most widely prescribed benzodiazepine, with more than 27 million prescriptions written (and the number has continued to rise).
 While benzos are incredibly addictive, those who are willing to break the addiction cycle can seek treatment.
-Because cutting cold-turkey can be hazardous, it’s best to start with a partial hospitalization program (PHP) and benzodiazepine detox process to prevent severe withdrawal symptoms such as seizures.
+Because cutting cold turkey can be hazardous, it’s best to start with a partial hospitalization program (PHP) and a benzodiazepine detox process to prevent severe withdrawal symptoms such as seizures.

 - Dual Diagnosis Treatment: Often, people who misuse benzos mix it with alcohol, struggle with opioids misuse, or have co-occurring mental health illnesses.
 A dual diagnosis treatment plan collectively and holistically treats the various ailments.

-- Long-term Recovery Programs: It’s easy to relapse after treatment, with long-term recovery assistance, patients can have the ongoing support they need to maintain long-lasting sobriety.
+- Long-term Recovery Programs: It’s easy to relapse after treatment; with long-term recovery assistance, patients can have the ongoing support they need to maintain long-lasting sobriety.

 If you or someone you love is struggling with drug abuse, seek help immediately.
 Contact Lighthouse Recovery Institute today and speak with our addiction specialists to learn more about our comprehensive and personalized addiction treatment programs.
 Our addiction treatment center is ready to welcome you with open arms.